RIKEN-RCCS/s3-baby-server/adhoc-stub-generator/README.md

 }
 ```

-The extraction of the type definitions in Smithy is shown (details
+The extraction of the type definitions in Smithy is shown below
-dropped).
-Notice the "xmlName:Tag" is attached on the "Tag" type in
+(details dropped).
+Notice the "xmlName:Tag" is attached on the "Tag"
-the "TagSet" type definition.
+type in the "TagSet" type definition.
 It instructs "Tag" to appear.

 ```
 "com.amazonaws.s3#Tagging": {